-BE IT RESOLVED that the Village of Oak Park supports the celebration of Juneteenth both financially and in spirit fully; and
+WHEREAS, the Village of Oak Park fully supports the celebration of Juneteenth both financially and in spirit.

-NOW, THEREFORE, I, Vicki Scaman, President of the Village of Oak Park and Board of Trustees, do hereby proclaim that the Village of Oak Park shall recognize June 19, 2021 and each year thereafter on the 19th of June as Juneteenth.
+NOW, THEREFORE, I, Vicki Scaman, President of the Village of Oak Park and Board of Trustees, do hereby proclaim the Village of Oak Park shall recognize June 19, 2025 and each year thereafter on the 19th of June as JUNETEENTH, and urge all community members to celebrate and participate in events arranged for this time.

-ADOPTED and APPROVED this 7th day of June, 2021.
+ADOPTED and APPROVED this 17th day of June, 2025.